MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

     + Each decision node is a single feature that is compared against some threshold.
 If that feature is less than or equal to the threshold, it goes down one path, and if it is greater than the threshold, it goes down the other path.
     + Each leaf node is a constant value.

 6. The tree-building algorithm greedily selects the feature and threshold for which a split will most decrease the squared loss with regard to the gradient calculated in Step 3.
-It is subject to a minimum number of training examples per leaf.
+The selection of the split is subject to a minimum number of training examples per leaf.

-    It repeatedly splits until it reaches the maximum number of leaves, or until no valid split is available.
+    The algorithm repeatedly splits until it reaches the maximum number of leaves, or until no valid split is available.

 ##  <a name="parameters"></a> Module Parameters